yoeynsf/EPSM_Tool/README.md

 # EPSM Tool

 A ROM for the NES built for use with the [**Expansion Port Sound Module**](https://github.com/Perkka2/EPSM).
 Also included is my personal documentation of the YMF288/YM2608, mainly with the EPSM in mind and it's functionality with the NTSC NES.

+Assembles with CA65 and LD65.

 ## Usage
 The parameters are styled after Bambootracker's patch editor.